 3. Use Repetition and Consistency

-Repetition is key to memory development.
+Repetition is the key to memory development.
 Regularly revisit previously learned concepts to reinforce retention.
 Maintaining consistent routines and repetition helps build long-term memory and fosters a sense of predictability, reducing anxiety.

 4. Leverage Visual Supports

+Things that are learned with visual support help in memorizing the information.
 Visual aids such as flashcards, charts, checklists, or color-coded materials can help children better organize and retain information.
 Tools like visual schedules can also aid memory by reinforcing daily routines and tasks.

 5. Engage with Mnemonic Devices